Check out part one in this two-part feature here

 In this time, 2006-2010, overclocking changes from an interesting hobby with a few events, to a hugely widespread, incredibly popular e-sport as well as hobby for enthusiasts.
 The reasons for this are many, but a one of the main ones is that media coverage, as well as vendor Overclocking events like ASUS’s OC competitions.
 As well as others like Intel’s many events at CES, E3, and other big tech shows, which made overclocking into a largely renowned e-sport and hobby.
 The reason behind all of the media coverage is a fairly straightforward one with all the crazy things people did to overclock their machines, media outlets had ample information to make great pieces about the crazy PC’s.
 This caught the attention of many hardware and PC enthusiasts.
 While many of them did not necessarily do crazy things like use LN2 and Phase-change cooling to their PC, they certainly overclocked the PC’s at hand at least a little bit.

 A few big things hardware-wise happened in this time that were great for overclockers.
-The first thing being that, in 2007 and 2008, the first BIOS that were significantly better for overclocking use came out, redefining how PC’s were overclockable.
-The new BIOS had many new features: some could use a mouse as an input devices, many had “Auto-Overclock” options.
-They make basic overclocking simpler, and lastly all of the new BIOS had under-the-hood improvements that made power control better, and overclocking stability better.
-This meant for significantly better overclocks, and led to the breaking of many world records with the new BIOS and motherboards.
+The first thing is that, in 2007 and 2008, the first BIOS that was significantly better for overclocking use came out, redefining how PC’s were overclockable.
+The new BIOS had many new features: some could use a mouse as an input device, many had “Auto-Overclock” options.
+They make basic overclocking simpler, and lastly, all of the new BIOS had under-the-hood improvements that made power control better and overclocking stability better.
+This meant for significantly better overclocks and led to the breaking of many world records with the new BIOS and motherboards.

 Overclocking has grown from a little-known hobby to an incredibly popular, widely competitive e-Sport over the course of just over 20 years.
 This is due to media exposure, hardware vendor support and over-clocking events becoming huge events for e-sports.
 It has grown from a few people to including nearly 20,000 people on Hwbot.org alone!
 Lastly, Overclocking knowledge has filtered down enough so that most people who know enough about computers, can overclock with ease.